pschmitt/zsh-docker/README.md

 Images
 ------

-The images are based on `debian:jessie`.
+The images are based on `debian:stretch`.

 The images are available on [Docker Hub](https://hub.docker.com/u/zshusers):